dil-dabalogh/estimator/doc/IP_FILTERING.md

 # IP Filtering Guide

+> **DEPRECATED**: This guide is deprecated.
+IP filtering has been replaced with VPC endpoint-based access control.
+>
+> **Migration**: See `doc/VPC_ENDPOINT_ACCESS.md` for the new access control method.
+>
+> The `AllowedIPRanges` parameter and `chore ip` commands are deprecated and will be removed in a future version.

+---

+# IP Filtering Guide (Deprecated)

-This guide explains how IP filtering works in the Estimation Tool and how to manage the IP whitelist for secure access control.
+This guide explains how IP filtering **used to work** in the Estimation Tool.
+This method has been replaced with VPC endpoint-based access control.

 ## Overview